Wolox/redux-recompose/README.md

 `Count` represents the amount of retries `redux-recompose` has attempted.
 `TimeoutID` represents the ID of the timer.
 You can cancel the retry by passing this value to [`clearTimeout`](https://www.w3schools.com/jsref/met_win_cleartimeout.asp).

-Now it´s time to create a reducer.
+Now it's time to create a reducer.
 Use `pollingActions` so `completeReducer` knows that those polling actions need polling reducers.

 ```js
 createReducer(